iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 ![GetInvoices](GetInvoices.png)

 After successful import, open **Sales Invoices.** Review, post and issue invoices.

-If the Payment Terms code is the same in BC and in the Moderan contract, the Invoice Due Date will be calculated based on this code.

 If you run action **Moderan – Get Invoices** more than once for the same period and invoice type, then the following logic will apply: